jgbishop/sxs-settings/README.md

 specific files in the `User` directory are ignored by Sublime Text.
 Likewise, if you select any `.sublime-keymap` file, the appropriate platform-specific `.sublime-keymap` file in the `User` directory will be opened.

-#### Easily Closing a Side-by-Side Window

-To close the window that opens up when a Side-by-Side Settings command is issued, simply issue the same command a second time.
-The window that opened up will be closed for you!
-This is a particularly helpful feature when a command is bound to a keyboard shortcut.

 #### Default Keyboard Shortcut